top of page

 • Seek out sponsorships from local restaurants and realty offices: Will help fund your event and can help the sponsor gain local customers

-• Create a “Sponsorship Package”: The goal is to lay out the different incentives for the sponsor if they choose to donate
+• Create a “Sponsorship Package”: Lay out the different incentives for the sponsor if they choose to donate

 • Makes sure your idea is unique and differs from others on campus